dram2093/MEAN-Stack-Exercise-Requirements/README.md

 ### Must-Have

-1. The front end and back end need to be Dockerized.
+1. The front end and backend need to be Dockerized.
 2. The front end needs to be Internet exposed.
 3. The front end needs to be exposed via a load balancer.
 4. "High Availability" is required.